 CCM Fellows will become members of the Society of Critical Care Medicine (SCCM) and American College of Chest Physicians (ACCP).
 A small stipend is given to join other professional societies or to travel to one national meeting per year to present a poster or abstract.
 CCM Fellows take Critical Care Medicine In-Service Training Examinations from both the Association of Pulmonary Critical Care Program Directors (APCCMPD) and SCCM.

-Orlando Health has multiple inpatient facilities, including: Orlando Regional Medical Center; Dr. P. Phillips Hospital; South Seminole Hospital; Health Central Hospital, the Arnold Palmer Medical Center, which consists of Arnold Palmer Hospital for Children and Winnie Palmer Hospital for Women & Babies; South Lake Hospital (50 percent affiliation); and St. Cloud Medical Center (20 percent affiliation).
+Orlando Health has multiple inpatient facilities, including: Orlando Regional Medical Center; Dr. P. Phillips Hospital; South Seminole Hospital; Health Central Hospital; Orlando Health Arnold Palmer Hospital for Children; Orlando Health Winnie Palmer Hospital for Women & Babies; South Lake Hospital (50 percent affiliation); and St. Cloud Medical Center (20 percent affiliation).
 More than 2,000 physicians have privileges at Orlando Health, which is also one of the area’s largest employers with more than 18,000 employees.

 Orlando Health has 7 residency programs and 17 fellowship programs with 119 Faculty and 257 Residents/Fellows.